 - “Oh that’s fine, I know you didn’t mean to leave that where water would fall on it and destroy it.
 We all make mistakes” – whenever somebody borrows your stuff and fails to take good care of it.

 If you are reading this article, I suspect you have reached that turning point too, of experiencing too much pain that you just can’t take it anymore.
 I want to let you know that change is possible.

-But before we talk about how you can put an end to the pleasing mechanism and start living for you, it is important to explore why you have a tendency to please others in the first place.
+But before we talk about how you can put an end to people pleasing and start living for you, it is important to explore why you have a personality that tends to please others in the first place.

-Why You Feel So Compelled to Be Overly Nice to Everyone Else But You
+Why You Feel So Compelled to Please Everyone Else But You

 First things first: It’s not your fault that you are a people pleaser.

-Your uncontrolled urge for pushing what matters to you aside in order to please other humans is 100% learned.
+Your uncontrolled urge for pushing what matters to you aside in order to please others is 100% learned.

 Most likely, you learned it in childhood as the caregivers around consciously or unconsciously made you understand that the things you really wanted to do, or become your values and desires – were not important.